-At the end of class, I hovered in the doorway as parents and older siblings came by to pick up their preschoolers when, right on cue, Karen happened past.
+At the end of class, I hovered in the doorway as parents and older siblings came by to pick up their preschoolers when, right on cue, Katie happened past.
 Look, Sunbeams – one of my former students, a satisfied customer!
 She bowed and curtsied.
 And, given that it was our last Sunday, I took the opportunity to tell her goodbye.

 She was quite surprised.
 “What?
 Really?
 You’re moving?”
 Yep.
 Adiós, sayonara, TTYL, et cetera.
 But it’s okay, I told her – we may very well end up moving back soon, and there’s always Facebook.
 Adhering to recommended Church guidelines for men interacting with children, I gave her a side hug and wished her the best.

 A few minutes later, as I was searching for my wife so we could go home, I stuck my head out the front door to the chapel to see if she was in the parking lot.
-I spotted Karen’s mother, who was near her minivan.
+I spotted Katie’s mother, who was near her minivan.

-“Karen’s sad!”
+“Katie’s sad!”
 What?
 “Yeah.
 She’s disappointed.
 She says she’s going to miss you.”

 Well, then.
 I walked to the minivan and opened the sliding door.
 “Come here, sweetie,” I said.
 I gave her another hug – a proper embrace this time.
 And I told her something that I don’t think I’ve ever said to a child to who I was not related: